What is Instructor-Led Training? Everything You Need To Know

 Everyone has sat through an instructor-led class before, whether they have flashbacks to algebra II in high school or a yearly safety training complete with outdated VHS tapes.
 Instructor-led training is one of the most traditional ways to teach, and even in today’s tech-savvy world, it’s still massively beneficial.
 That’s why we believe instructor-led training will always have a place in learning and development; you just need to do it right.

-In this article, we will cover the basics of instructor-led training, including what it is, choosing a program design partner, and the advantages and disadvantages.
+In this article, we will discover what is instructor-led training, how to choose a program design partner, and the advantages and disadvantages of instructor-led training.

 Instructor-led training (ILT) is when an instructor facilitates a training session for a group of learners or an individual.
 While ILT can be conducted in person or online, the most important aspect is that the learners have real-time access to the instructor for feedback and discussion.